 If you've never locked a note on your iPhone or iPad, you may see a page about the new feature.
 If so, tap "Use iPhone Passcode" and enter your device passcode.
 You can then enable "Use Face ID" or "Use Touch ID" (you'll need to enter your passcode again) if you want to access notes more easily.

 Alternatively, you can skip the Settings menu and go straight to a note.
-Long-press it from a folder view or tap the ellipsis (•••) in the note itself, then tap "Lock Note" or "Lock."
-You should see a page about the new feature; Tap "Use iPhone Passcode" on it.
+Long-press or tap and hold it from a folder view or tap the ellipsis (•••) in the note itself, then tap "Lock Note" or "Lock."
+You should see a page about the new feature (tap "Use iPhone Passcode" or "Use iPad Passcode" on it).

 Then, enter your device passcode.
-After that, it will ask if you want to enable biometrics; Tap "Use Face ID" or "Use Touch ID," then hit "OK" on the permissions prompt.
+After that, it will ask if you want to enable biometrics.
+Tap "Use Face ID" or "Use Touch ID," then hit "OK" on the permissions prompt.
+Again, this is ideal when you share a device in your home with family members but are the only one with biometrics listed.

-You'll see a quick message about how to close all your locked notes at once.
-Tap "OK," and you'll go back to the folder or note view you were on before with the note unlocked.
+You'll see a quick message about closing all your locked notes simultaneously.
+Tap "OK," and you'll return to the folder or note view you were on before with the note unlocked.

 2. How to Lock and Unlock Notes on Your iPhone or iPad

-To lock notes on your iPhone or iPad, you could long-press one from a folder view or tap the ellipsis (•••) in the note itself, then tap "Lock Note" or "Lock."
+To lock notes on your iPhone or iPad, you could long-press or tap and hold one from a folder view or tap the ellipsis (•••) in the note itself, then tap "Lock Note" or "Lock."
 You may have to use biometrics or your device passcode to confirm.

 To open notes when locked, simply open a note, choose "View Note," then authenticate with Face ID, Touch ID, or your device's passcode.
 Unlocking one note unlocks all notes assigned to your device passcode.
 However, there still may be some notes that use unique passwords if you locked notes previously using more than one password, and those will stay locked until you open them up manually.
 You can then switch them to your device passcode if asked.

-Note that you can access your locked notes from any device using the device passcodes or login passwords for each.
-If you can access notes on iCloud.com, you would use your Apple ID password.
+You can access your locked notes from any device using the passcodes or login passwords for each.
+If you can access notes on iCloud.com, you can use your Apple ID password.

 To lock all protected notes in the app, you could tap the unlocked icon in an opened note, tap "Lock Now" in the toolbar at the bottom of a folder view, press your Side or Top button to lock your iPhone or iPad, lock your iPhone using a shortcut via Back Tap if you set one up, or force-close Notes.
 If you have different notes unlocked that use different passcodes or passwords, all of them will be locked.